ifTNT/cafemq/README.md

 - For Ubuntu User:
 `sudo apt-get install libzmq3-dev`

-Now, you can build CafeMQ form the source.
+Now, you can build CafeMQ from the source.

 ```
 git clone https://github.com/ifTNT/cafemq.git